nikitavoloboev/data/looking-back/2018/february-2018.md

 	- I also automated quite a lot of my Git activity.
 Specifically I learned that most commits if not all start with an _action_ so I automated inserting `Update ` words in Tower as well as many more things.
 Plus I automated a lot of same `Update` commits that I do for my [knowledge](https://github.com/nikitavoloboev/knowledge) repo.
 It genuinely saves a ton of time.
 - Moved all my Go workflows to use Kingpin.
 Makes updating and extending workflows a lot easier which I should do in the coming time.
 - Started to use Spotify's `make song radio` of the song a lot more aggresively.
 My current Spotifiy workflow is pretty awesome.
 I find a song I like, I quickly add the song to [Likes](spotify:user:nikitavoloboev:playlist:0ERn0U4qZIKC8Dy7RrMMsn) with `m + g`.
 If I _really_ like the song, then I add it to my [Nirvana](spotify:user:nikitavoloboev:playlist:0epiRzQHjdJieYr0y3TdST) playlist.
 And then I can start a song radio of the song to see what other cool things Spotify throws my way.
 I should start making my own music too although my knowledge of music and music theory is 0.
-- Going to use my diary a bit more often.
+- (21 Feb) Going to use my diary a bit more often.
 I realised just how valuable it is to express my thoughts and feelings either on paper or through music.
 Ideally through music but I really need to learn how I can do that.
+- (21 Feb) Writing in this diary feels like sipping by a fire place sipping warm tea.
+It feels nice to let my thoughts and my frustrations be expressed on paper.
+Knowing well that what I write is not going to be read by anyone but me.
+- (21 Feb) Will try to write more in my digital private journal.
+I wrote a small letter to myself in there.
+To remind myself of what it is that I want to do and what I want to **stop doing**.
+I am not following [my own rules](../../productivity/flow/rules.md)!
+- (21 Feb) Removed my Karabiner mind map as I it is stupid to keep it in track with my actual config.
+It's better to optimise searching and self documenting the config itself in the code with comments.

 ## Thoughts
-- I am thinking how I can experiment with this monthly overview more. `Highlights` and `Changes` seem quite important topics I want to go over in each month.
-I think I want to drop down some `thoughts` I have too in some form.
+- I am thinking how I can experiment with this monthly overview more.
+Aside from `Changes` and the `Overview` paragarph at the end of each month, I want to drop down some `thoughts` I have too in some form.
 Just for prosterity.
 Plus I really do want to write more often, I think it's better to focus on that more rather than just dropping some random thoughts here.
 - In other news though, I think this month, I really am starting to realise more just how absurd my past behaviours were in regards to my life and education.
 I really want to make cool stuff and I deeply felt that everything around me was limiting me in some way but I should treat it differently.
 I should embrace everything as a learning opportunity and take the best from the cards I have been dealt just like my [lessons learned](../../life/lessons-learned.md) state.
 But above all I should just take small steps every day to achieve my goals and not live in some fantasy or fantasies.
 Just make things I want to make and see what comes out of it.